 Both assessments acknowledge the current Green Wedge designations under the existing Local Development Plan, which have also been reviewed as part of the replacement plan process.

-Manorbier 078 - Land to the West of B4585 Manorbier 1 The sustainability credentials of the site have been underestimated by the Authority.
-Development would be relatively low in the See row below
+Monorhior 078 - Land to 1 The sustainability • Manorbier the West of B4585 Manorbier The sustainability credentials of the site have been underestimated by the Authority.
+Development would See row below